 - It is well worth making the attempt if the record is inaccurate.

-- Credit report is very important document, and contains the same records that determine credit score (FICO score.)
+- The credit report is a very important document and contains the same records that determine credit score (FICO score.)

 - It is important to understand the information that it contains, and check it for accuracy.